cg-2611/algorithm-visualiser/README.md

 # Algorithm Visualiser

 This is a program that can be used to visualise searching and sorting algorithms.
-It was written using Java and java swing.
+It was written using java and java swing.

 The algorithm supported -
 - Sorting: